-You have more than likely heard the term ‘power of attorney’ bouncing around.
-Especially if you or your relatives are ageing or have specific needs which may require this.
-Perhaps you’ve heard of it, people are advising you to go down that route, but you’re not entirely sure what it entails.
-Don’t worry, our blog seeks to educate you entirely on the subject.
+You may have heard the term ‘power of attorney’ bouncing around, especially if you or your relatives are ageing or have specific needs which may require this.
+Perhaps people are advising you to go down that route but you’re not entirely sure what it entails.
+Don’t worry, our blog seeks to inform you on the subject.

 It’s important to note that you can nominate more than one attorney.
 These will be referred to as jointly or jointly and severally which means that some or all decisions are to be made together in line with what has been officially stated.

 Two Types of Power of Attorney

 This allows attorneys to make decisions relating to your financial affairs such as operating bank and financial accounts, paying bills, and collecting benefits and/or pensions on your behalf.

 - Health and Welfare

 This allows attorneys to make decisions relating to your health and welfare in terms of living accommodation, care, medical treatment along with general day-to-day things such as what you wear or eat.

 However, if somebody doesn’t have the mental capacity in order to appoint a Lasting Power of Attorney, then an application will need to be made to the Court of Protection so that somebody can be granted the power to act on your behalf.
 This process is lengthy, intrusive, and expensive (in that it requires ongoing fee payments).
 This Deputyship order can result in you having somebody chosen to manage your financial affairs whom you may not have wanted to nominate yourself.